Spring 2026 Art History

 Art in the Age of Enlightenment and Revolution

 3 hours.
 Field trip required at a nominal fee.
 Recommended background: AH 111.
-Creative Arts, and Past course.
+UIC GE Creative Arts, and UIC GE Past course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method